 What great people.
 We love the job.
 We all do.
 What a blessing that is.
 A difficult, difficult job and God calls you to it.
 And then he gives you a love for it so that a difficult job will be done well.
 Isn’t he a wonderful God?
 Isn’t he so good to you?
 To each one of you?
 And to me!
 Turn to him each day.
 Put your faith and your trust and your hope and your life in his hands.
 He will take care of you and you will have a good life…Amen.

-Founded in 2007, the Assisi Project is a Fellowship of Franciscans in Spirit with members, friends, and followers in the United States, Canada, Europe, and Africa.
-We are dedicated to helping Christian believers of all ages to more faithfully live the Gospel of Christ in the spirit of Saints Francis and Clare of Assisi.
-The Assisi Project is a tax exempt non-profit charitable corporation.
-All donations support our ministry and our tax deductible.
-For more information about the Assisi Project and our upcoming opportunities for faith formation, prayer, and pilgrimage in the Franciscan spiritual tradition, please contact Cliff Garvey at email@example.com.
+Founded in 2007, the Assisi Project is a Fellowship of Franciscans in Spirit with friends and followers throughout the world.
+We are dedicated to helping Christian believers of all ages more faithfully live the Gospel of Christ in the spirit of Saint Francis and Saint Clare of Assisi.
+The Assisi Project is a non-profit, tax exempt charitable organization.
+All are welcome to support our ministry via PayPal or AmazonSmile (links below); or by sending a tax-deductible donation to the Assisi Project, Post Office Box 3158, Gloucester, Massachusetts 01931-3158.
+For more information about the Assisi Project and our upcoming opportunities for formation, prayer, and pilgrimage, please contact Cliff Garvey at email@example.com.
 May the Lord give you peace!